tdamiano/site/content/project/new-con/index.md

 slides: ""
 ---

-This project is focused on analysing the effects of new construction on existing rents.
-I utilize a panel dataset from the real estate analytics firm [CoStar](https://www.costar.com/) in conjuction with the [Minnesota Housing Partnership (MHP)](https://www.mhponline.org/) and my co-author Christopher Frenier at the University Minnesota.

-Presentation slides are from the 2019 Urban Affairs Association Conference.
-Working paper is expected soon.
-All results are preliminary.
+Co-authored with [Christopher Frenier](https://sites.google.com/a/umn.edu/christopherfrenier/) at the University Minnesota, this project explores the effects of new, market-rate construction on existing rents.
+A previous version of this paper was presented at the Urban Affairs Association Conference (UAA) in 2019.
+[Click here for a recent slide deck](https://www.tonydamiano.com/project/new-con/supply-ppt.pdf).

+We are finishing up a public working paper, which will be released by the end of February 2020.

+This project is made possible by support from the [Center for Urban and Regional Affairs (CURA)](http://www.cura.umn.edu/) and [the Minnesota Housing Partnership (MHP)](https://www.mhponline.org/)